macmacs/aws-bootstrap/docs/how-to-start.md

 2. Access to Kentrikos project at repository:

-	* clone `kentrikos-tf-aws-bootstrap` repository (alternatively just download it from bitbucket using a browser):
+	* clone `aws-bootstrap` repository (alternatively just download it from Github using a browser):

 	```
 	git clone https://github.com/kentrikos/aws-bootstrap.git
 	```

-3. A __private__ SSH key allowing read-only access to required repos (please contact bitbucket project admin of CloudHub-Modules)
+3. A __private__ SSH key allowing read-only access to required repos (please contact project admin of Kentrikos)

 ## STEPS: